 for( i = 0, j = 0; i <= num_intensity_intervals_minus1[ c ]; i++ ) if( Iinterval[ x, y, c ] >= intensity_interval_lower_bound[ c ][ i ] && Iinterval[ x, y, c ] <= intensity_interval_upper_bound[ c ][ i ] ) { (D-9) s[ j ] = i j++ }

-The “divided by” should perhaps be replaced with (x + (1 << (n-8-1)) >> (n-8) for n>8.
+It was commented that the “divided by” should perhaps be replaced with (x + (1 << (n-8-1)) >> (n-8) for n>8.

 It was remarked that for JVET it might be better for the interval table to have the same bit depth as the sample values, as there is no backward compatibility issue there.

-As a JVET action item, it was noted that the same issue exists in draft Rec.
+As a JVET action item, it was noted that the same issue existed in draft Rec.
 ITU-T H.274 | ISO/IEC 23002-7.

-Decision: It was agreed to include this in errata recording as the planned action for HEVC and AVC, that this correction should be made (if determined feasible by its editors) in finalization of draft Rec.
+Decision: It was agreed to include this in errata recording for planned action for HEVC and AVC, and that this correction should be made (if determined feasible by its editors) in finalization of draft Rec.
 ITU-T H.274 | ISO/IEC 23002-7.

-In the closing plenary it was suggested since the syntax of the VSEI message cannot depend on the bit depth of the decoded video, the same fix needs to be be applied as an editorial bug fix for VSEI as for the other relevant standards.
+In the closing plenary it was suggested since the syntax of the VSEI message cannot depend on the bit depth of the decoded video, the same fix needs to be applied as an editorial bug fix for VSEI as for the other relevant standards.

 bit_depth_luma_minus8 (and for chroma) was also noted to be a (purely editorial) issue for VSEI.

-Also, only the first flag can be 1 for monochrome video.
+Also, it was commented that only the first flag can be 1 for monochrome video.

-JCTVC-AN0022 Illustration of the film grain characteristics SEI message in AVC [S. McCarthy, F. Pu, T. Lu, P. Yin, W. Husak, T. Chen (Dolby)]
+Post-meeting note: The editors of the VSEI standard conducted further study after the meeting and incorporated their understanding of the intent into the text to be submitted for approval by the partent bodies.JCTVC-AN0022 Illustration of the film grain characteristics SEI message in AVC [S. McCarthy, F. Pu, T. Lu, P. Yin, W. Husak, T. Chen (Dolby)]

 This contribution describes a software implementation that illustrates the use of the film grain characteristics SEI message in AVC.
 Specifically, the software illustrates the example of film grain synthesis specified in SMPTE RDD 5 and signalling of film grain characteristics syntax values using the SEI message.
 (The software described in this contribution for AVC is the same as the software for HEVC previously described in JCTVC-AM0023 except that it has been adapted for the JM codebase.)